Meet some of the people that help make our organization exceptional.

 PROGRAM DIRECTOR & CO-FOUNDER

 Susan was a special education teacher for 22 years in Gwinnett County Public Schools.
 She spent 17 years teaching in elementary school special education classrooms and four years teaching life skills to post-high school young adults.
 Susan received her undergrad from the University of Georgia and later a Master’s from Grand Canyon University.
-Outside of work, Susan loves to spend time with her family, traveling, and participating in volunteer activities such as Grayson Athletic Association Special Populations program, leading a Special Needs ministry at 12 Stone Church, and serving as a Girl Scout leader.
+Outside of work, Susan loves to spend time with her family, travel, and serves as a Girl Scout leader.